doctorsolana/gamba-react-minimal-example/README.md

 # Minimal starter project for building games on gamba

-This is a simple blockchain dApp on solana that allows the user to play "double or nothing" on the solana blockchain
+This is a simple blockchain dApp on solana that allows the user to play "double or nothing" on-chain

 ## Available Scripts